List of Hollyoaks characters introduced in 2007: Storylines

 Gabby Sharpe (Phina Oruche) pays Amy to babysit her daughter Amber Sharpe (Lydia Lloyd-Henry).
 Amy takes Leah and Lucas to Gabby's flat and on the same night, an arsonist sets fire to Il Gnosh, which is below the flat.
 Amy falls asleep as the fire spreads, however wakes up and realises she is trapped.
 She eventually attracts the attention of Steph Cunningham (Carley Stenson) outside.
 Steph enters and manages to save them with the help of her husband Gilly Roach (Anthony Quinlan), although Steph dies in the fire.
 On Leah's 5th birthday, she bonds with Amy's new boyfriend Ally as does Lucas.

 In August 2012, Leah, along with Amy and Lucas, leaves the village and Ste.
 She returns in November 2012 as a bridesmaid for Ste's wedding to Doug Carter (PJ Brennan).
 When Leah is playing outside the wedding venue she runs across the road only to get nearly ran over by a minibus driven by Maddie Morrison (Scarlett Bowman).
 She swerves to avoid Leah, but although Ste manages to save her he is hit by the minibus.
 In December 2012, Leah is bullied at school for having Ste and Doug as her two fathers, but Ste explains to her that its ok to have him and Doug, as she has Amy as well.
 Shortly after this, Leah's biological father Billy Parker (Michael Parr) turns up in the village and vows to Ste that he will get Leah.
-Ste then tells Leah that Amy must never find out that him and his ex-boyfriend Brendan Brady (Emmett J. Scanlan) are together, and that he is still with Doug.
+Ste then tells Leah that Amy must never find out that he and his ex-boyfriend Brendan Brady (Emmett J. Scanlan) are together, and that he is still with Doug.
 Shortly after, Amy returns to the village in February 2013 and after discovering Ste's relationship with Brendan, she then leaves once more with Leah and Lucas, leaving Ste upset.
 Ste and Brendan later try to get custody of Leah and Lucas.

-Leah takes a locket belonging to deceased Anna Blake (Saskia Wickham) that had been put in the vent outside the flat of Martha Kane (Carli Norris) and later returns it telling Martha that she had seen Anna’s son Will Savage (James Atherton) getting out of his wheelchair and putting it in a vent, revealing Will as Anna’s killer.
+Leah takes a locket belonging to deceased Anna Blake (Saskia Wickham) that had been put in the vent outside the flat of Martha Kane (Carli Norris) and later returns it telling Martha that she had seen Anna's son Will Savage (James Atherton) getting out of his wheelchair and putting it in a vent, revealing Will as Anna's killer.
 Amy brings Leah and Lucas back to the village throughout November to December 2014 as Ste has a drug addiction.